aarneranta/chalmers-advanced-python/labs/lab1/README.md

 ## Submission

+TODO

-The submission repository will be automatically cloned when you subscribe to the [Lab1 Github Classroom](https://classroom.github.com/a/OfI3pLUt) where you can find detailed information on how to submit - please specify your lab group number in the repository name, for example group-1.
+The submission repository will be automatically cloned when you subscribe to the [Lab 1 Github Classroom](https://classroom.github.com/a/OfI3pLUt) where you can find detailed information on how to submit - please specify your lab group number in the repository name, for example group-1.
 You will be graded on [Canvas](https://chalmers.instructure.com/courses/31748).

 The files that you submit must be usable in the following ways: